ChiquitaV2/vpn-rotator/README.md

 ## Architecture

-The system consists of two main components:
+The system uses a **coordinated provisioning architecture** for reliable node management:

+### Core Components

 - **Rotator Service**: A long-running service that manages the entire lifecycle of VPN nodes.
 It includes:
     - An **API server** with standardized JSON responses, middleware for logging/tracing, and health endpoints.
     - A **scheduler** for rotating nodes and cleaning up old ones.
-    - A **provisioner** to interact with the Hetzner Cloud API.
+  - A **coordinated provisioning service** that atomically manages node creation with proper resource allocation.
-    - An **orchestrator** to control the state of the nodes and coordinate provisioning/rotation.
+  - A **VPN orchestrator** to control the state of the nodes and coordinate operations.
     - A **database layer** with migrations, connection pooling, and transaction support.
 - **Connector CLI**: A client-side application that fetches the latest configuration from the rotator service and configures the local WireGuard interface.

+### Coordinated Provisioning

+The system ensures reliable node provisioning through:

+- **Atomic Resource Management**: IP allocation, infrastructure provisioning, and database records are managed atomically
+- **Comprehensive Error Handling**: Automatic rollback on any failure in the provisioning chain
+- **Consistent Configuration**: Centralized provisioning logic ensures consistent node setup
+- **Enhanced Monitoring**: Detailed provisioning metrics and structured logging

 For a more detailed overview of the architecture, see [docs/architecture-detailed.md](docs/architecture-detailed.md).